 The U.S. population is steadily getting older and living longer.
 This demographic trend will continue for the next several decades and will trigger corresponding shifts in the real estate required to house and care for aging residents.
-According to the U.S. Census Bureau, the seniors population will more than double between 2015 and 2060.
-During this period, more than 12,000 people will turn 65 every day.2
+According to the U.S. Census Bureau, the seniors population will increase by more than 50 percent by 2030.1 During this period, approximately 11,000 people will turn 65 every day.2

 Demand for Healthcare

 As a result of demographic shifts and ongoing chronic illnesses, healthcare spending is projected to continue rising, both in absolute terms and as a percentage of the U.S. gross domestic product (GDP).
-National healthcare spending is projected to increase from approximately 16 percent of the GDP in 2013 to approximately 25 percent by 2040.3 This growing demand for care increases with age, and will drive the need for new medical office buildings, acute-care and post-acute care facilities and other types of healthcare real estate.
+National healthcare spending is projected to increase from approximately 18 percent of the GDP in 2015 to approximately 20 percent by 2026.3 This growing demand for care increases with age, and will drive the need for new medical office buildings, acute care and post-acute care facilities and other types of healthcare real estate.

-Annual physician office and hospital outpatient visits increase significantly with age4
+Annual physician office visits increase significantly with age4

 Similarly, the demand for seniors housing continues to rise.
-Yet the new supply of these buildings is not keeping pace.
-In fact, a 173 percent growth in seniors housing units per year from 2020–2030 is needed to address the projected demand.5 It is important to note that this also could increase competition and may impact the availability of real estate investments and suitable tenants.
+Yet, the new supply of these buildings is not keeping pace.
+In fact, a 284 percent increase in annual unit production is needed to address the projected demands for 2030-2035.5 It is important to note that industry growth projections also could increase competition and may impact the availability of real estate investments and suitable tenants.

 Delivery of Care